ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab1.md

 ## Summary

 Congratulations!
 You made it to the end of the tutorial and built a NiFi DataFlow that reads in a live stream simulation from NextBus.com, splits the parent’s children elements from the XML file into separate FlowFiles, extracts nodes from the XML file, makes a filtering decision on the attributes and stores that newly modified data into a file.
 If you are interested in learning more about NiFi, view the following further reading section.

+If you want a more in depth review of the dataflow we just built, read the information below, else continue onto the next lab.

 Vehicle Location XML Simulation Section: streams the contents of a file from local disk into NiFi, unpacks the zip file and transfers each file as a single FlowFile, controls the rate at which the data flows to the remaining part of the flow.